 Remember that myelin gets laid down when we practice tasks.
 And when we stop practicing tasks it stops getting laid down.
 So if you want to slow down the inevitable “age related slow down” then you have to keep practicing tasks.

 Simply put, as soon as you start becoming more physically and mentally active, you’ll start to lay down myelin again – just at a slower pace than in your 20s.

 If you haven’t had an active lifestyle in many years, by which I mean partaking in vigorous exercise of your body and mind, then now is the right time to rebuild your myelin stores.

 With consistency you can begin to reverse the effects of myelin slow down.
 But it must be consistent.
-You don’t get myelin lay down with a few days to activity here and there.
-It’s about finding something you enjoy doing that challenges you and stick with it.
+You don’t get myelin lay down with a few days of activity here and there.
+It’s about finding something you enjoy doing that challenges you and sticking with it.

 4 ideas to stimulate myelin reserves

 #1: Get out of breath.
 To get out of breath you have to move lots of parts of your body in ways you aren’t currently used to.
 This could be as simple as going for a brisk walk.
 You’ll be moving your limbs faster than usual, which makes you fire nerves more strongly and they will have to adapt by laying down myelin.
 You may only be able to walk briskly for 100m at first if your fitness is low, but that’s fine and very normal.
 You’ll soon adapt to 100m of brisk walking and when you do, you can add a little more distance to it, like doing 110m and so on.